 How to get started

 Moving towards a competency-based admissions strategy will take some time and planning with your team.
-You will first need to determine which types of competencies you are looking to assess for, and then determine how you are going to assess them in the application materials.
+First, determine which types of competencies you are looking to assess in your applicants.
+Second, determine how you are going to assess them in the application materials.

-Depending on your school population, size, and desired outcomes, the three types of competency assessment may be beneficial in different ways.
+Depending on your school, the three types of competency-based assessment may be beneficial in different ways.

 School profile: A medium-sized university that is trying to better accept students who will be retained and become involved on campus.
 Trying to build up their on-campus involvement with their students.

 Competency solution: Investigating PCT will allow your admissions teams to understand which applicants have the characteristics or soft skills that will allow them to graduate and become involved on campus.
-Looking for measuring things like motivation and leadership in the supplemental application materials will allow you to find students who are going to actively participate in campus culture and who possess the long-term motivation to stay engaged in the classroom.
+Measuring skills like motivation and leadership allow you to find students who are going to actively participate in campus culture and stay engaged in the classroom.

 School profile: A large public college that is trying to serve more diverse students, but finds that applicants do not always have the prerequisites that they need to be admitted.